Principal component analysis for second-order stationary vector time series: Numerical Properties

-{\bf Example 1}.
-(Continue) We continue the analysis with the monthly temperature data in the 7 cities in China.
+. ({\it Continue}) We continue the analysis with the monthly temperature data in the 7 cities in China.
 The result reported in Section~\ref{sec21} was obtained with $k_0=5$ in (\ref{Wy}).
 The profile of the segmentation is unchanged for $1 \le k_0 \le 36$.
 For $p=7$, we do not need to apply the methods in Section~\ref{sec22} for permuting the transformed series.
-Nevertheless the exactly the same grouping is obtained by the permutation based on the maximum cross correlation method with $1\le m \le 30$ in (\ref{b10}) (Section~\ref{sec221}), or by the permutation based on FDR with $1\le m \le 30$ and $0.001\% \le \beta \le 1\%$ in (\ref{b13}) (Section~\ref{sec222}).
+Nevertheless exactly the same grouping is obtained by the permutation based on the maximum cross correlation method with $1\le m \le 30$ in (\ref{b10}), or by the permutation based on FDR with $1\le m \le 30$ and $0.001\% \le \beta \le 1\%$ in (\ref{b13}).

-Forecasting the original time series $\by_t$ can be carried out in two steps: First we forecast the components of $\wh \bx_t$ using 5 models according to the segmentation, i.e. one VAR for the first three components, and a univariate AR for each of the last four components.
-Then the forecasted values for $\by_t$ are obtained via the transformation $ \wh\by_{n+h} = \wh \bB^{-1} \wh\bx_{n+h}$.
-For each of the last 24 values in this data set (i.e. the monthly temperatures in 1997-1998), we use the data upto the previous month to fit three forecasting models, i.e. the model based on the segmentation (which is a collection of 5 AR models for the 5 segmented subseries of $\wh \bx_t$), the VAR model and the restricted VAR (RVAR) model.
+Forecasting the original time series $\by_t$ can be carried out in two steps: First we forecast the components of $\wh \bx_t$ using 5 models according to the segmentation, i.e. one VAR for the first three components, and a univariate AR model for each of the last four components.
+Then the forecasted values for $\by_t$ are obtained via the transformation $ \wh\by_{t} = \wh \bB^{-1} \wh\bx_{t}$.
+For each of the last 24 observations in this data set (i.e. the monthly temperatures in 1997 and 1998), we use the data up to the previous month to fit three forecasting models: the model based on the segmentation (which is a collection of 5 VAR/AR models for the 5 segmented subseries of $\wh \bx_t$), the VAR and RVAR models for the original data.
 We difference the original data at lag 12 before fitting them directly with VAR and RVAR models, to remove the seasonal components.
-For fitting the segmented series, we only difference the first two component series also at lag 12; see Fig.\ref{7cityTemTransf}.
-The one-step-ahead forecasts can be obtained directly from the fitted AR models.
+For fitting the segmented series $\widehat{\bx}_t$, we only difference its first two component series also at lag 12 since only they have seasonal components.
+The one-step-ahead forecasts can be obtained directly from the fitted models.
 The two-step-ahead forecasts are obtained based on the plug-in method, i.e. using the one-step-ahead forecasted values as true values.

-We calculate the mean squared errors (MSE) for both one-step-ahead and two-step-ahead forecasting for each of the 7 cities.
-For example, the MSE for forecasting the $i$-th component $\by_t$ is